Below is information on the NJ STARS program for Academic Year 2016/17.

 - Complete the baccalaureate degree in four semesters.

-Funding for STARS II is fixed at up to $6,000 per year for STARS students who graduated from a county college with a grade point average of 3.25-3.49; up to $7,000 per year for STARS students who graduated from a county college with a grade point average of 3.5-4.0.
+Funding for NJ STARS II is fixed at up to $2,500 per year for STARS students who graduated from a county college with a Cumulative Grade Point Average of 3.25 or better.
 All other merit and need-based aid will be applied before STARS funding is awarded.
-STARS funding covers tuition only.
+NJ STARS funding covers tuition only.
 Students whose family income exceeds $250,000 are not eligible for NJ STARS II funding.

 For more information, call our Admissions Office at 973-300–2223 or visit http://www.njstars.net.